chiragw34/crypto-tracker/README.md

 This tracker uses [WazirX Public API](https://github.com/WazirX/wazirx-api) You may find CORS error while running tracker.
 You can use chrome extension like [this](https://chrome.google.com/webstore/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai) to avoid error.

-use command "npm install" to install dependencies
+Use command "npm install" to install dependencies

 ## Running the Tracker

-use command "npm start" to run locally
+Use command "npm start" to run locally